MACS/WIHS Combined Cohort Study (MWCCS)

 1993

-Women’s Interagency HIV Study (WIHS) was established
+Women's Interagency HIV Study (WIHS) was Established

 The NIH established the Women’s Interagency HIV Study (WIHS) to study the impact and progression of HIV infection among women in response to the rising number of AIDS cases and the relative lack of clinical, behavioral, and epidemiological data in this population.

-Multicenter AIDS Cohort Study (MACS), was established
+Multicenter AIDS Cohort Study (MACS) was Established

 The Multicenter AIDS Cohort Study (MACS) was a longitudinal study of HIV-1 infection among gay and bisexual men in the United States.
 The MACS began in 1984 and has enrolled more than 7,300 study participants who were evaluated every six months.